ninfueng/ninstd/README.md

 # ninstd
 A wrapper of Python using only standard libraries. <br>
-This module is designed to be my base requirement of my further modules. <br>
+The goad of the module is to provide a basic support for my future modules. <br>
+`ninstd` includes any type of applications.

 ## To install
 ```